-

-I started training in karate as a young violence survivor.
-I built strength, agility, focus, and confidence but would ‘black out’ increasingly often until I reluctantly stopped.
+I started martial training in as a young survivor and built strength, agility, focus, and confidence.
+But I would ‘black out’ increasingly often, becoming injured and needed to stop.
 I later learned how to work with trauma in the body as a yoga teacher and longed to return to martial arts.
-But I couldn't find a trauma-informed training space nearby.
+I couldn't find a trauma-informed training space nearby.
 So I decided to create some.

-I hold certification in Trauma Centre Trauma-Sensitive Yoga (TCTSY), Empowerment Self Defence (ESD), Conscious Combat Club training in trauma-informed martial arts programme design, and a 1st Kyu in Shotokan Karate.
+I’m a professional service researcher, and hold certification in Trauma Centre Trauma-Sensitive Yoga (TCTSY), Empowerment Self Defence (ESD), and a 1st Kyu in Shotokan Karate, and completed Conscious Combat Club training in trauma-informed martial arts programme design.

 The first time I put on boxing gloves and felt the impact against the pads is a memory that really stands out for me.
 At that time, I didn't fully grasp how our nervous system reacts in high-stress situations.
 It was through my psychotherapy training, and particularly my focus on the treatment of trauma, where I began to connect the dots.